pacoito123/LC_StoreRotationConfig/README.md

 ## Configuration

+### General

 By default, the number of available items in the store is increased from **4-5** (vanilla) to **8-12**, but this range can be configured via the `minItems` and `maxItems` config settings.
 Set both numbers to the same value to have a fixed number of items in every rotation.
 If `minItems` is larger than `maxItems`, both numbers are set to the larger value.
 To avoid any issues with negative numbers, the absolute value of these two settings is used when generating the store rotation.

 Alternatively, the `showAll` setting (off by default) can be enabled to simply add every purchasable item to the store rotation.
 Partly intended for fixing name conflict issues when buying stuff at the terminal, but there should be no problems using it during a regular run.

 Disabling the `showPurchased` setting (on by default) will prevent already-purchased items from showing up in future store rotations, and will also immediately remove newly-purchased items from the current rotation.

+To guarantee an item showing up in the store rotation, its name can be added to the comma-separated `itemWhitelist` setting, which adds the specified items to every store rotation separate from the range of items defined by the `minItems` and `maxItems` settings.
+Likewise, to prevent items from ever showing up in the store rotation, its name can be added to `itemBlacklist`.

+### Rotation sales

+As of `v2.3.0`, items in the rotating shop can be configured to occasionally go on sale.
+By default, there's a roughly **33% chance** for **1-5** items to go on sale with a discount ranging from **10-50%** and rounded to the nearest ten, but everything is configurable.

+The `saleChance` setting controls the percentage chance for rotating items to go on sale, with the sales system disabling itself completely if set to **0**.
+The number of items that can be on sale at a time can be configured by the `minSaleItems` and `maxSaleItems` settings, and the amount that can be discounted can be configured by the `minDiscount` and `maxDiscount`.
+Whether or not discounts should be rounded to the nearest ten, like the regular store, is determined by the `roundToNearestTen` setting.

+### Client-side tweaks

-The store rotation can also be displayed in alphabetical order by enabling the `sortItems` setting (off by default).
+The store rotation can be displayed in alphabetical order by enabling the `sortItems` setting (off by default).

-For cases where having too many items in the store rotation causes scrolling to skip over several lines, either with `stockAll` enabled or with a high `minItems`/`maxItems` value, enabling the `relativeScroll` setting (off by default) will adapt scrolling to a certain number of lines at a time, determined by the `linesToScroll` setting (20 by default), and relative to the length of the currently shown terminal page.
+For cases where having too many items in the store rotation causes scrolling to skip over several lines, either with `stockAll` enabled or with a high `minItems`/`maxItems` value, enabling the `relativeScroll` setting (on by default) will adapt scrolling to a certain number of lines at a time, determined by the `linesToScroll` setting (20 by default), and relative to the length of the currently shown terminal page.

+These settings are not synced with the host, and can be freely toggled without causing any issues.

 ## Compatibility